Let’s Teach Health – Chapter 5: E-Cigarettes Blow Up

 November 25, 2019

 The following is an excerpt from Let’s Teach Health, a forthcoming book from CATCH Global Foundation CEO, Duncan Van Dusen.
-The book will be available for purchase and digital download in Spring 2020.
-With a gift of $50 or more to CATCH Global Foundation this holiday season, you will receive a free signed copy of the book when it is published next year.
+The book will be available for purchase and digital download in 2020.
+With a gift of $50 or more to CATCH Global Foundation, you will receive a free signed copy of the book when it is published this year.

 Let’s Teach Health